Jamie Patricof

 Jamie Patricof is a movie and television producer and co-founder of Electric City Entertainment and Hunting Lane Films.

 Early life

-Born to Jewish parents, Jamie Patricof is the son of Alan Patricof, the founder of Apax Partners, and Edythe Susan Patricof, sister of Craig Hatkoff.
-Patricof grew up in NYC, and went to The Collegiate School and The Fieldston School.
+Born to Jewish parents, Jamie Patricof is the son of Alan Patricof, and Edythe Susan Patricof, sister of Craig Hatkoff.
+Patricof grew up in New York City, and attended both The Collegiate School and The Fieldston School.
 He has two brothers, Jon Patricof, who is the President of the New York City FC, and Mark Patricof, founder of Patricof Co. and former managing director at Houlihan Lokey.

 Career

 Jamie Patricof is a founder of Hunting Lane Films, a production company based in Los Angeles.
 He was involved in the following productions: